Project Manager - Nuclear Energy Sector

 Reference: SM 17802

 Mace is an international consultancy and construction company that has delivered world class projects since 1990.
-Today we employ over 5,000 people across five global hubs in Europe, Middle East North Africa & India, North America, Asia Pacific and Sub-Saharan Africa.
+Today we employ over 5,000 people across five global hubs in Europe, Middle East North Africa and India, North America, Asia Pacific and Sub-Saharan Africa.

 We support our people who are aiming to achieve an academic or professional qualification that will help them develop personally and deliver to the highest standard for our clients.
 At Mace you can deepen your knowledge, expand your skills and define your own path.

-Project Manager – Mechanical (Nuclear)
+Project Manager - Nuclear Energy Sector

-The Project Manager reports directly to either a Programme Manager or Senior Project Manager and is responsible for the direction and leadership of all activities associated with the full life cycle delivery of a contract or work package assigned to them.
+- Managing the direction and leadership of all activities associated with the full life cycle delivery of a contract or work package assigned to them.

 - Securing the required resources to meet their project requirements, ensuring the maintenance of SQEP for any assigned resource and promptly identifying any personnel shortfalls or issues within their project team.

 - Developing and executing effective execution strategies and plans in line with the overall programme execution plan (PEP), setting out how the programme of work will be managed, organised and executed.
-The PEP sets out the “why”, “what”, “how”, “when” and “who” for the delivery of the programme.

 - Maintaining effective communications with all stakeholders and executing the project or PEP strategies within their contract or package of work.

-Managers and supervisors carry both legal and company responsibilities for ensuring the health and safety of their employees, those under their control, and those who might be affected by the work undertaken, i.e. public, visitors and employees of other organisations.
-This includes briefing individuals working for them and ensuring there is the necessary understanding, competence and application of requirements to work safely and without harming the environment.
+- Briefing individuals working for them and ensuring there is the necessary understanding, competence and application of requirements to work safely and without harming the environment.

 - Track record of delivering projects within a technically complex and dynamic environment whilst ensuring high levels of safety, security and environmental responsibility, ideally within the nuclear energy sector or similar regulated environment.

-- Procurement and management of complex contracts.
+- Knowledge in procurement and management of complex contracts.

-- Control of costs; risk; schedule and change and proficient in the use of Earned Value tools.
+- Control of costs; risk; schedule and change and proficient in the use of earned value tools.

 - Close out of commercial claims and the associated negotiations.